This seems to be the last blast of summer in the Pacific Northwest.

 - Sprinkle the prepared shell with 1 tablespoon almond flour for tiny tart or 4 tablespoons for a large tart.

-- Cut the peeled nectarines into thin slices and place overlapping slightly on the prepared dough.
+- Cut the peeled nectarines into thin slices and place overlapping slightly on the prepared dough, curving to match tart shell, starting from the outside and working to the center.
+The final piece will need to be curled completely.

 - Sprinkle with organic cane sugar or coconut sugar.